rzarr/SLIPPER-docs/Pages/md_README.md

 * N*_RiseTime -> rise time [ns] of the waveform calculated with the 10%-90% method. where the '*' stands for S/F for Slow and Fast channels.

+#### Trigger/TCB information

+* WD_TriggerType: the event trigger Id, such as 40 for Minimum Bias and 1 for fragmentation events.
+* WD_FragTrigger: a boolean value that signals if the fragmentation trigger was activated in the event -> FIRMWARE
+* WD_BeamRate: beam rate [Hz] measured by the WaveDAQ as rate of MB events.
+* WD_TotalTime: total time of the acquisition [s].
+* WD_FragTriggerSW: boolean flag that checks if the fragmentation trigger was switched on -> SOFTWARE
+* WD_FragTriggerCALO: boolean flag that performs a logical and of the firmware fragmentation trigger and a CALO or (IMPLEMENTED FOR HIT2022)
 There are also branches dedicated to:

-* TriggerType: the event trigger Id, such as 40 for Minimum Bias and 1 for fragmentation events.
-* IsFragTriggerOn: a boolean value that signals if the fragmentation trigger was activated in the event.
 * EventNumber: Number of the saved event.
 * Tags: this quantity depends on the files processed.
 For WaveDAQ files, the quantities saved are Gain, BeamEnergy [GeV/u], ParticleType, BeamPosition (PosX, PosY).
 The ParticleType tag is an integer indicating the primary particle as indicated in the "Parameters.h" file.
 For TDAQ files, the Tags contain RunNumber and FileNumber.
 More quantities, and waveform plots, are included in debug mode.
 In particular, the final root tree in debug mode has: